 (Free Application for Federal Student Aid)

 Make sure you have answered all questions thoroughly and precisely.
 Remember, you are your best advocate, so take some time when completing each section of the application.
 If the forms do not provide enough space, feel free to use additional sheets.
-The application form (http://www.commonapp.org) can be sent electronically or mailed to the Admissions Office together with your $60.00 application fee.
+The application form (http://www.commonapp.org), along with your $60.00 application fee, must be sent electronically.
 In cases where our fee would cause undue hardship, Holy Cross honors the College Board fee waiver request initiated by your high school counselor.

 Early Decision Agreement Form: